Projected starters for the Falcons as listed on team depth chart.

-Quinn ascended to the Falcons head job after two decades of coaching at the college and pro levels.
-That season-opening winning streak start made him the first rookie head coach in team history to guide his team to a 5-0 start.
-Moreover, he was the first rookie head coach in league history to go 5-0 after trailing in the fourth quarter of four of those games.
+Quinn, now in his first head job in two decades of coaching at the college and pro levels, has guided the Falcons to a 6-1 start, which included wins in his first five games on the Atlanta sideline.
+That made Quinn the first rookie head coach to get off to a 5-0 start in franchise history, and the first one in league history to go 5-0 after trailing in the fourth quarter of four of those games.

-Given that the Falcons before his arrival had generally excelled on offense but struggled on defense, Quinn was a natural choice after he had helped the Seattle Seahawks to two straight Super Bowls.
+Given that the Falcons of recent vintage have excelled on offense but struggled on defense, Quinn was a natural choice after he had helped the Seattle Seahawks to two straight Super Bowls as the team's defensive coordinator.
 Quinn took over that job when the previous coordinator, Gus Bradley, left to become the Jacksonville Jaguars' head coach in 2013.
 The Seahawks actually brought Quinn back in 2013 after he had spent two years coordinating the defense at the University of Florida.
 Prior to that, his NFL ledger included two years in Seattle (2009-10), two with the New York Jets (2007-08), two with the Miami Dolphins (2005-06) and four with the San Francisco 49ers (2001-04), most of it coaching defensive linemen.
 Quinn's college stops included William & Mary, the Virginia Military Institute and Hofstra.

 With the Seahawks, Quinn coordinated a defense in 2013 that allowed the fewest points and yards in the NFL and secured the most takeaways on the way to victory in Super Bowl XLVIII.
 The Seattle defense repeated as league leaders in points and yards last year, though the team as a whole came a few seconds shy of repeating as champs.
-Quinn's impact was felt immediately, as the Falcons' defense rose from dead last in the rankings in 2014 to 14th in points allowed per game (21.6) and 16th in yards allowed per game (347.6) in 2015.
-Those numbers are, in a way, even more impressive given that the Falcons did not fare well in turnover differential (-7 ratio) and had the fewest sacks of opposing quarterbacks in the NFL.
-This year Atlanta is once again on the wrong side of that turnover ratio (-2) but nevertheless ranks 10th in yards allowed and 13th in points allowed.
+Quinn's impact has already been felt in Atlanta, where the Falcons, last year's 32nd-ranked defense, are up to 13th in both points and yards allowed.

 In Seattle, Quinn was known as a creative and aggressive coordinator who gives the opposing team multiple looks.
 He had a very talented group of players in Seattle but was also credited with getting more production out of some of those players, such as Red Bryant and Michael Bennett, then they had provided in the past.
 He's been given the "players' coach" tag because he is hands-on and demanding but also calm and approachable.